noant/SimpleRemoteMethods/README.md

 ### Current request context

-Current request context allows you to determine current caller, user-ip and other useful information about the execution of the current method.
+Current request context allows you to determine current caller, user-ip and other useful information about execution of current method.

 Example: